nathnp/Nathans-site/content/posts/2024/time-is-hard/index.md

 Unfortunately, I found this out after I pushed a build of my site with it.
 I'm the kind of person, when I notice an issue like that, I have to fix it.
 And it was already 1:30AM.
 Time to get to work.

 After reading the Hugo docs, and a number of forum posts, and Go-lang examples.
-I cam up with this.
+I came up with this.

 ```HTML
 {{- $PostYear := .Date -}}